ChanelZM/api-real-time-web/README.md

 - Comment hateful things on Donald Trumps tweets. :speech_balloon:
 - Dislike Donald Trumps tweets. :thumbsdown:
 - Real time visible when somebody dislikes or comments.
+- Connection with MongoDB to save comments.
+- **When a user logs in, previous comments will be loaded on the right spot (!!! so proud of myself!!).**
+- User can view previous comments.
 - Get to hate on Donald Trump with likeminded people. :rage:
 - Let your mind flow with negativity. :stuck_out_tongue_closed_eyes: